ioccc-src/winner/2011/hamaji/README.md

 also known as "Paint by Numbers".

-This entry roars as the Year of the Dragon: A year considered some to be good luck.
+This entry roars as the Year of the Dragon: A year considered by some to be good luck.
 Well it was certainly true that the IOCCC was lucky to get such a fine submission!

 The source code is a solution to a Paint by Numbers puzzle when you